kcasamento/kotlin-volleyball/crawl/README.md

 # Crawl Service
-The purpose of the crawl module is be the master record of all crawl jobs and record the start and end timestamps and status.
+The purpose of the crawl module is to be the master record of all crawl jobs and record the start/end timestamps and status.
 The generated id of a crawl job is used throughout the rest of the application to map back to the originating job.

 ## API
 ### Start crawl job